 This handbook was created by past and current international students and aims to provide information they wish they knew when they became Smith MBA students.
 This handbook is meant to be used only as a reference.
-Although we've tried our best to fact-check data and add the most up-to-date information, please use our information as a starting point for your individual research.
+Although we've tried our best to fact-check data and add the most up-to-date information, please use our handbook as a starting point for your individual research.
+Some processes and procedures may be different post-COVID.
+This handbook is not endorsed or approved by the Smith School of Business or the Master's Program Office (MPO).
 This document is designed to get you acclimated to the culture and life in the United States and at Smith and should not be relied on as the "holy grail" of handbooks.